SitanHuang/ledg/README.md

         accounts add <full account name>
                 create new account and write to FILE.config.ledg

+        timeline [--max-depth=]
+                shows blocks of time checked in and out throughout each day colors are based on account names

+                --max-depth=A
+                        truncates account names to level A

         burndown [--q1="[<filters>] <account filters>", --q2=...] [--abs=false] [--count]
                  [--cumulative]